Jacob Nagle

 Jacob Nagle (1761–1841) was an American and British soldier, sailor, and, above all, diarist who provides an exceptional first-hand account of many of the dramatic events of his lifetime.
+His journal covers the period from 1775 to 1841.

+Service in the American Revolutionary War

 Nagle was born in Reading, Pennsylvania, and fought in the American Revolutionary War along with his father.
 He was in the Battle of Brandywine and in George Washington's artillery at Valley Forge.
 He resigned from the Continental Army in 1778 and enlisted in the tiny Continental Navy.

 When construction on the USS Saratoga was delayed, Nagle took to sea as a privateer in 1780 on Fair American, then on Rising Sun in 1781.
 He was captured by the British and taken to St. Kitts in the Caribbean in chains.
 He was freed when the French Navy captured the island in 1782 but was almost immediately arrested again for aiding British sailors.
 He was then taken to Martinique.
 From that point on, he served in the Royal Navy.

+Service in the First Fleet

 He sailed with the famous First Fleet expedition in 1787 as an able seaman on the expedition's naval escort Sirius.
 The expedition was charged with the task of founding the first British colony on the continent of Australia, in the territory of New South Wales.

 Botany Bay, the First Fleet's designated destination in New South Wales, proved unsuitable for a colony, however, when the expedition landed there in the first month of the new year.
 The ships of the First Fleet subsequently moved up the New South Wales coastline, under the direction of Captain Arthur Phillip, soon finding refuge in a splendid harbour which would become known as Port Jackson.

 Here, on 26 January 1788, Phillip officially founded the Colony of New South Wales, on the site of the future City of Sydney.
 This key historical event is marked annually in Australia by a public holiday and Australia Day celebrations.